- Chem Sci 202H

 Minerick's primary area of research is electrokinetics with a focus on medical microdevices, blood cell dynamics, and point of care diagnostics.
 Her group's primary area of specialty is dielectrophoresis which utilizes nonuniform AC fields to manipulate polarizable cells and other dielectric biomaterials.

-She has received numerous honors and awards, including the National Science Foundation CAREER Award in 2007, the Raymond W. Fahien Award, Chemical Engineering Division, American Society of Engineering Education (ASEE) in 2011 New Investigator Research Award from Sigma Xi Chapter in 2009 and one from ASEE-SE in 2008.
-She has earned 4 best paper awards and was the recipient of the Ralph E. Powe Junior Faculty Award, Oak Ridge Associated Universities in 2004.
-She has published two book chapters,more than 20 publications, and more than 40 technical papers or conference proceedings papers.
+She has received numerous honors and awards, including the distinction of Fellow of AAAS (American Association for the Advancement of Science), a National Science Foundation 2007 CAREER Award, the 2011 Raymond W. Fahien Award, Chemical Engineering Division, American Society of Engineering Education (ASEE), Michigan Tech's Fredrick D. Williams Instructional Innovation Award, a New Investigator Research Award from Sigma Xi Chapter, one from ASEE-SE, and was the recipient of the Ralph E. Powe Junior Faculty Award, Oak Ridge Associated Universities.
+She and her students have published over 70 book chapters, archival journal publications or proceedings articles and earned 23 best paper/presentation awards.

-Minerick currently serves as the President of the American Electrophoresis Society (www.aesociety.org).
-She also serves on the Board of the Women in Engineering Division of the American Society of Engineering Education, is the newsletter editor for the Chemical Engineering division and previously had leadership roles in the New Engineering Educators Division.
+Minerick previously served as the President of the American Electrophoresis Society (www.aesociety.org), is currently a member of the ASEE Board of Directors as Professional Interest Council (PIC) I Chair, and is co-chair of ASEE's National Diversity committee.
+She also serves on the Board of ASEEs Women in Engineering Division and previously had leadership roles in the Chemical Engineering Division and the New Engineering Educators Division.
 She is also a member of the Biotechnology Research Center at Michigan Tech.

 Links of Interest